Sideko-Inc/sideko/docs/CLI.md

 * `init` — interactively configure and create suite of sdks (recommended command for getting started)
 * `config` — manage sdk configs
-* `create` — create an sdk using an existing sdk Config
+* `create` — create an sdk using an existing sdk config
 * `update` — update sdk to implement changes to apis